Are you trying to learn how to start an eCommerce business in 2026?

 Create a pre-launch landing page.
 This page lets visitors sign up for email alerts.
 It helps you grow your subscriber list even before your products are ready.

-Set up a countdown campaign on your website and social media platforms.
-This creates urgency and keeps potential customers engaged as launch day approaches.
+Add a countdown timer to your site and social media to spark urgency and maintain interest leading up to launch day.
 Your pre-launch content should include:

 Behind-the-scenes glimpses of product development.